jlenoble/typed-method/README.md

 * `strict`: String.
 Must be used in conjunction with `condition` option.
 Helps define a stricter version of the method (like in `greaterOrEqual/greater` or `includes/includesStrictly`).
 * `loose`: String.
 Must be used in conjunction with `condition` option.
 Helps define a looser version of the method (like in `greater/greaterOrEqual` or `includesStrictly/includes`).
 * `condition`: String.
 Used in combination with `strict` or `loose` options.
 Specifies the marginal method with which the method can be rendered stricter or looser
+* `strictReciprocal`: String.
+Must be used in conjunction with `strict` option.
+Helps define a stricter version of the reciprocal method (like in `greaterOrEqual/lower` or `includes/isIncludedStrictly`).
+* `looseReciprocal`: String.
+Must be used in conjunction with `loose` option.
+Helps define a stricter version of the reciprocal method (like in `greater/lowerOrEqual` or `includesStrictly/isIncluded`).

 ## Special implementations